dskang/bemo-api/README.md

     Returns {status: 'success', token: str}
     Returns {status: 'failure', error: 'auth'} if OAuth fails

-Discover friends of a user.
+Discover friends of a user who are also on the app.

     GET /friends?token=TOKEN